 Wafer probe card purchases are driven by chip design changes and growth in the number of units manufactured.
 Because every semiconductor design is unique, every new chip design requires the use of a new wafer probe card customized for that design.
 Design changes result both from implementation of ongoing improvements to the design and manufacturing process of current generation chips and from application of new technologies and processes, such as shrinking geometries and the introduction of copper interconnects and low-k dielectrics.
-Many semiconductor manufacturers will also implement new chip designs in connection with the transition to 300 mm wafers.
+New chip designs will also be required in connection with the transition to 300 mm wafers.
 During industry upturns when manufacturers are increasing capacity, chip unit growth is the principal driver of wafer probe card demand.
 However, even in industry downturns, semiconductor manufacturers typically continue to introduce new products or modify the designs of existing products, requiring new wafer probe cards.